physics-faas/physics-devconf/README.md

     ```

 5. Test your code by deploying it

+    First option is simply doing:
+        ```
+        $ go mod tidy
+        $ make install run
+        ```

+    Second option, if you want to deploy your controller as a container too:
     ```
     # First time only
     # Edit config/manager/manager.yaml so that it does not try to download the image if present